 When a woman applies to become an egg donor at Cryos, we ask her to fill out a detailed medical and family history questionnaire.
 We will then do an interview, check for infectious and hereditary diseases, and do a psychological assessment.
 Finally, we invite her in for a physical exam, ultrasound, and blood draw.
 In the end, about 4% of the donor candidates are accepted as Cryos egg donors.

-Read more about our screening process here.
+Read more about our screening process for egg donors here.

 2. Stimulation and monitoring

 If a donor candidate is accepted as a donor, she will get medication and hormones to help stimulate the body into producing and maturing more eggs than during natural ovulation.
 Via ultrasound and blood tests we monitor the stimulation process closely to know when the eggs are mature.